makersacademy/bowling-challenge-ruby/docs/planning.md

 scenario 1:
     frame1 - player strikes -> gets 10 points and frame ends
-            - total score for this frame is 10 and bonus F1 < 2 will be frame2
+            - total score for this frame is 10 and bonus F1 < (from) 2 will be frame2
             - accumulated score: 10 + 10 = 20

     frame2 - player strikes again -> gets 10 points and frame ends